-Together with MAKI and the Research Training Group Privacy & Trust, we cordially invite you to the Ruzena Bajcsy Lecture on Communications and Resilience and the award ceremony of the Female Student Travel Award 2021 on July 15 from 4:15 pm and 5:15 pm.
+Together with MAKI, CROSSING and the Research Training Group Privacy & Trust, we cordially invite you to the Ruzena Bajcsy Lecture on Communications and Resilience with professor Cecilia Mascolo and the award ceremony of the Female Student Travel Award 2022 on July 14 from 4:15 pm.
 Zoom-Link

 Ruzena Bajcsy Lecture

-Following the talk, the Female Student Travel Award 2021 from emergenCITY, MAKI, CROSSING, and the RTG Privacy & Trust will be presented to our six awardees at 5:15 pm.
+Following the talk, the Female Student Travel Award 2022 from emergenCITY, MAKI, CROSSING, and the RTG Privacy & Trust will be presented to our awardees at 5:15 pm.
 The award recognizes outstanding female students in computer science, electrical engineering, and information technology.
-To compensate for missed travel to international conferences this year, the female students will receive a prize money and the opportunity to attend an (online) conference.
+Our awardees will receive prize money to attend a conference that provides excellent networking opportunities for women researchers in computer science and engineering.
 We are already looking forward to announcing the award winners.